 Our best-attended event to date was the Grand Opening of the NHS Museum in October 2014, during which guests enjoyed a new museum exhibit on Nicasio’s Coast Miwok village, an illustrated talk by Betty Goerke entitled The Symbolism and Significance of Native Art in Nicasio, an illustrated talk by Dewey Livingston on Nicasio’s early settlers, a display of art depicting Nicasio, a model of the town square in 1900, carriage rides, refreshments including local wine and cheese tasting, Miwok games, live music and more.
 Many of our past events have had attendance of between 50 and 75 people, the Grand Sesquicentennial Celebration attendance in 2012 was 100-150 people, while the Museum Grand Opening attendance numbered between 150 and 200.
 As an organization, we have become more apt at promoting our events and planning attractive and engaging activities.

 As a historical society we actively seek to contact people who share our interest in Nicasio’s history in order to expand our archives and knowledge.
 We have scanned historical photos and documents in Nicasio old timers’ homes during interviews, those sent to us by members, and have held events to which people brought their photos and documents for scanning.
 We use our collection to create displays in our new museum on the town square, in the Nicasio School Library and for events held in Druids’ Hall and elsewhere.
-If you have photos or documents you would be willing to briefly share with us, please contact Elaine Doss at email@example.com, at our snail mail address PO Box 111, Nicasio, CA 94946) or Tom Hoffman at firstname.lastname@example.org.
+If you have photos or documents you would be willing to briefly share with us, please contact Elaine Doss at firstname.lastname@example.org or ur mailing address, PO Box 111, Nicasio, CA 94946.

 Nicasio Historical Society Board of Director